BirdsAreFlyingCameras/WebParse/README.md

 - Added Debug to commented out lines of code

-Rebase Dev v1.1
+Rewrite Dev v1.1

 - Fixed issue with results not showing it was due to a error in calculating the longest list inside the output function I forgot to get max(len()) not just max() of all the lists

-Rebase Dev v1.2
+Rewrite Dev v1.2

 - Added a lot more names and words